Azure/data-lake-adlstool/doc/README.md

   adlstool <modifyacl|removeacl> <credfile> <path> "<aclspec>" adlstool upload <credfile> <sourcePath> <destinationPath> [overwrite]

-For upload:
-  overwrite= Optional paramter.
-Specify overwrite, if destination files with same names should be overwritten

 Where <credfile> is the path to a java property file that contains the following properties: account= fully qualified domain name of the Azure Data Lake Store account credtype= the type of credential; one of clientcredentials or refreshtoken